Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

 the better approach is probably to go directly to kernel documentation and to start reading the source code.

-TODO: objdump the binary to find the label and table
-TODO: try mapping things to the kernel
-TODO: dump elf headers

 # What we didn't cover

 Think about these for yourself.
 Can you write a C program to test your mental model?
 Can you spelunk your kernel to find out?
 Remember, just because LLMs act authoritative, it does not mean they know anything.